Ecotrust/madrona/docs/features.rst

     Specify links associated a Feature Class that point to related downloads, export tools, and editing actions that can be performed.

+.. py:attribute:: export_png

+    Specify if the PNG link will be created for this Feature.
+Default is False.

 Specifying Links
 ================